Independently Sponsored Events

 To email the Pride webmaster, click

-THURSDAY, JUNE 1
+FRIDAY, JUNE 1

 If your nonprofit organization is interested in participating at Imagine Main Street, Downtown, with arts, music, dance, or food please contact

 Open Museum Day!
 Visit local attractions.
 Activities are Downtown, at the Mary Cheney Library, Lutz Children's Museum, Connecticut Firemen's Historical Society Museum, 230 Pine Street; open 11:00 a.m. to 3:00 p.m.
 Info: Fire Museum, and at the properties of the Manchester Historical Society, all open 11:00 to 3:00 • Cheney Homestead at 106 Hartford Road • Old Manchester Museum, 126 Cedar Street • Woodbridge barn and grounds, backyard of 495 East Middle Turnpike • Loom Room exhibit, enter at 199 Forest Street; info: Historical Society events.
 Pitkin Glass Works at the intersection of Parker and Putnam Streets in the Manchester Green section of town, open 11 to 3; info: Pitkin Glass Works.
 Children are invited to dig for shards.
 There will be pictures and small items for sale as well.

 Rabies Vaccination Clinic & Dog Licensing from 12:00 noon to 2:00 p.m. -- Rabies Clinic at the firehouse at 75 Center St., Manchester; $15 cash for each pet; dogs must be on leash; cats in carriers; pets from any town welcome.
 Licensing for Manchester dogs next door at the Town Hall, 41 Center St. Questions: Animal Control, 860-645-5516.
 Details: